University of South Australia

 About the university

-The University of South Australia (UniSA) is a globally connected and engaged university helping solve the problems of industry and the professions.
-The University’s teaching is industry-informed; its research is inventive and adventurous.
-UniSA creates knowledge that is central to global economic and social prosperity.
+The University of South Australia (UniSA) is a globally connected and engaged university helping to solve the problems of industry and the professions.
+Its teaching is industry-informed, its research is inventive and adventurous.
+UniSA is Australia’s University of Enterprise.

 The University’s commitment to access and equity means the minimum educational requirements may be met by individuals who have successfully completed one of the following: